Ron Giovanelli: Career

-Giovanelli was appointed as a research fellow at the Commonwealth Solar Observatory (now known as Mount Stromlo Observatory) at Mount Stromlo, Canberra from 1937–1939, while he was completing his master's degree.
+Giovanelli was appointed as a research fellow at the Commonwealth Solar Observatory (now known as Mount Stromlo Observatory) at Mount Stromlo, Canberra from 1937 to 1939, while he was completing his master's degree.
 His role as a research fellow at the observatory developed his interest in solar active regions and optical astronomy.
-He also served as a physics teacher at Sydney Technical College from 1939–1940.
+He also served as a physics teacher at Sydney Technical College from 1939 to 1940.
 In 1938, The Commonwealth government created a National Standards Laboratory (NSL) within the Commonwealth Scientific and Industrial Research Organisation.
 Giovanelli and eight other scientists were recruited by the CSIR as research scholars to develop the NSL, primarily tasked with being able to establish national standards of measurement.
 The nine scientists were to work at the British National Physical Laboratory in Teddington, South West London under the supervision of George Henry Briggs, who was Officer-in-Charge of the Physics division of the NSL during that time.
 The purpose of the assignment was to gain experience that could assist them in accomplishing this task.
 Giovanelli sailed for England in February 1940, where he specialised in optics, light, and photometry.
 During his time in the British National Physical Laboratory, he attended scientific symposiums in The Royal Institution in London, as well as visiting The University of Cambridge, where he was able to meet Sir Arthur Eddington OM FRS due to the earlier work he conducted during his stint at the Commonwealth Solar Observatory.

 Giovanelli returned to Sydney in 1941 via Canada and the United States, where he visited the National Research Council of Canada in Ottawa, and the National Bureau of Standards (now known as the National Institute of Standards and Technology) in Washington, D.C.
 He returned to a newly-constructed NSL building within the University of Sydney.
 The occurrence of World War II meant that the NSL's tasks were diverted from creating measurement standards towards more urgent war-time national defence projects.
 The National Standards Laboratory was then declared as a full division in the Council for Scientific and Industrial Research (CSIR) in 1945.

 In 1956, Giovanelli established a small observatory in Fleurs.
 During this time, Giovanelli desired to measure the sun's velocity, temperature, pressure, and other properties.
 He wanted to take the sun's measurements over time in the shortest amount of time possible.
 The execution of these measurements entailed specialised strategies and optical equipment.
 To carry this out, they required filters that would have extremely high resolutions in order to create an image of the sun.
 In collaboration with various other physicists, Giovanelli designed and created a 1/8 Å birefringent filter.